alexbecker/formal-morality/README.md

 of the community, the randomized version of A is ≥ the randomized version of B in the subset of that person's preorder contained in the Consensus Family, and the reverse (with B and A switched) is not true.

-2. (No Duty to Self) The same holds when the person choosing is omitted, the same holds.
+2. (No Duty to Self) The same holds when the person choosing is omitted.

 3. (Self-Preservation) The choice of A over B does not pose a significant risk of compromising the person's membership in the moral community, e.g. by killing them or by so emotionally damaging them that they